 Since our inception, we have not generated any revenue from product sales and have incurred significant operating losses and negative cash flows from operations.
 We anticipate that we will continue to incur net losses for the foreseeable future.
-As of December 31, 2022 and 2021, we had an accumulated deficit of \$149.3 million and \$103.1 million, respectively.
-As of December 31, 2022 and 2021, we had cash, cash equivalents and investments of

-\$79.1 million and \$121.4 million, respectively.
-Since inception through December 31, 2022, we have raised aggregate gross proceeds of \$224.5 million, including \$103.5 million from our IPO in October 2020, \$116.0 million from the sale of our redeemable convertible preferred stock, and \$5.0 million from the issuance of debt.
-In February 2023, we raised aggregated gross proceeds of \$53.6 million in a private placement financing.
+As of December 31, 2023 and 2022, we had an accumulated deficit of \$197.2 million and \$149.3 million, respectively.
+As of December 31, 2023, we had cash and cash equivalents of \$96.3 million.
+As of December 31, 2022, we had cash, cash equivalents and investments of \$79.1 million.
+Since inception through December 31, 2023, we have raised aggregate gross proceeds of \$293.1 million, including \$103.5 million from our IPO in October 2020, \$116.0 million from the sale of our redeemable convertible preferred stock, \$5.0 million from the issuance of debt, \$53.6 million from a private placement financing in February 2023, and \$15.0 million from the Kaken upfront payment received in April 2023.

-We believe, based on our current operating plan, that our cash, cash equivalents and investments as of December 31, 2022, along with proceeds received from the February 2023 private placement, will be sufficient to fund our operations and debt obligations for at least 12 months following the issuance date of our financial statements included elsewhere in this Annual Report.
-In addition, we believe based on our current operating plan, that our cash, cash equivalents and investments as of December 31, 2022, along with proceeds received from the February 2023 private placement and the \$15.0 million upfront payment due to us under the Kaken License Agreement, is expected to allow us to fund operating and capital expenditures into the first half of 2025.
+We believe, based on our current operating plan, that our cash and cash equivalents as of December 31, 2023 will be sufficient to fund our operations and debt obligations for at least 12 months following the issuance date of our financial statements included elsewhere in this Annual Report.
+In addition, we have streamlined our operations and have implemented cost reduction measures, including termination of the CAHmelia-203 study and a reduction in force of approximately 21 percent, which has extended our cash runway through the end of 2025, beyond topline data readouts for CAHmelia-204 and additional dose ranging data from CAHptain-205.